mysha-rahman/data-science-salary-db/README.md

 ### Database Setup
 #### Creating the Database Tables
 1. **Clone the Repository**:
-   - First, clone the repository to your local machine:
+   - First, clone the repository to your local machine
+   - The 'data' folder contains all three necessary CSV files for the database, and the 'src' folder includes the Python and SQL code needed for the project.

 2. **Run SQL Scripts**:
    - Open your PostgreSQL command line tool (e.g., psql, pgAdmin SQL shell) and connect to your PostgreSQL server.